The Sunlander: Route

 The route followed the North Coast line from Brisbane in the sub tropical region of South East Queensland through to the tropical north region.
 The train travelled the coastal strip between the beaches and the Great Dividing Range passing diverse country including the Glasshouse Mountains, the sugar cane country of North Queensland and the tropics beyond Townsville.

 Rolling stock

 The Sunlander was operated by M series carriage stock.
 From the early 1980s this was supplemented by L series stock.

 Motive power was provided by diesel locomotives throughout until the North Coast line was electrified in 1989 with the 3900 class operating the service south of Rockhampton.
 Following the cessation of electric locomotive working on the North Coast line, The Sunlander was again diesel hauled throughout.

 Following the reorganisation of Queensland Rail's freight operations in preparation for privatisation, the locomotives were provided by QR National.
 On 1 July 2014, this function was taken over by Queensland Rail.

 Passenger facilities

-Facilities on board included two food service cars.
-A Buffet car provided a full meal service and a refreshment car provides takeaway food service.